Seek Returns logo

 Min

-ARM vs. FOUR: A comparison of their Forward PEG Ratio against their respective Semiconductors and Software - Infrastructure industry benchmarks.
+ARM vs. FOUR: A comparison of their Price-to-Sales Ratio (TTM) against their respective Semiconductors & Semiconductor Equipment and Financial Services industry benchmarks.

 ARM